 Making your own bird figure or deterrent is easy and often works just as well as a purchased product, as long as you're careful about materials.
 For a wild bird deterrent, the simplest DIY option is a strip of aluminum foil or Mylar balloon material tied to a post or fence, cut into 1-2 inch wide strips and left to flutter.
 For a pet bird enrichment piece, you can shape untreated natural wood (pine, balsa, or willow) into a simple figure and hang it with bird-safe stainless steel wire.
 Some people also look for solutions to carpenter bee trouble, including knowing what bird eats carpenter bees.

 Here's where people get into trouble.
 The 'do not use' list for anything going near birds is not a suggestion, it's genuinely serious because birds have highly sensitive respiratory systems and can absorb toxins through skin contact and ingestion much faster than most pets.
+VCA Animal Hospitals notes that fumes from cleaning products, paints, and other airborne hazards can harm pet birds, and that PTFE or Teflon coatings pose serious risks highly sensitive respiratory systems.

 - No spray paint, aerosol finishes, or varnishes: fumes from these products are directly toxic to birds, and residue on surfaces continues to off-gas after drying